Last Updated 16th April 2021. View history here

 As a user you have the right to migrate, update or delete your personal information.
 This can be done primarily from the user settings, or where not available from a localised "Edit" feature on the relevant section of our site.
 In cases you wish to programmatically retrieve your full account data, please use our public API.

 In many cases, user submissions such as forum posts and beatmaps can be deleted on an individual basis.
 You will find delete buttons directly associated with the items that can be deleted.

-If you are covered by the European Union, you have the option of deleting your account from our service.
+You have the option of deleting your account from our service.
 Please note that this is currently a manual process and may take several days to complete (contact us to file a request).
 In the case of account deletion, portions of your public contributions may remain intact, as detailed in "Information we collect".